 Power Generation Technologies

-Northland Power develops and operates clean and green power producing facilities using technologies that convert four energy sources to electricity:
+Northland Power develops, owns and operates sustainable infrastructure assets using technologies that convert four energy sources to electricity:

-All Northland energy sources are sustainable over the long term and address growing environmental concerns.
+All of Northland's energy sources are sustainable over the long term and address growing environmental concerns.

 Northland has fully developed in-house engineering expertise, so we are ideally positioned to evaluate and pursue new power generation technologies as they become commercially feasible.